sprinthubmobile/content-style-guide/04-grammar-and-mechanics.html.md

 The first time you mention a school, college, or university in a piece of writing, refer to it by its full official name.
 On all other mentions, use its more common abbreviation.

-- Georgia Institute of Technology, Georgia Tech
+- University of Port Harcourt, Uniport
-- Georgia State University, GSU
+- Lagos State University, LASU

 #### States, cities, and countries

 Spell out all city and state names.
 Don’t abbreviate city names.

-Per AP Style, all cities should be accompanied by their state, with the exception of: Atlanta, Baltimore, Boston, Chicago, Cincinnati, Cleveland, Dallas, Denver, Detroit, Honolulu, Houston, Indianapolis, Las Vegas, Los Angeles, Miami, Milwaukee, Minneapolis, New Orleans, New York, Oklahoma City, Philadelphia, Phoenix, Pittsburgh, St. Louis, Salt Lake City, San Antonio, San Diego, San Francisco, Seattle, Washington.
+Per AP Style, all cities should be accompanied by their state, with the exception of: Abuja, Baltimore, Benin, Chicago, Cincinnati, Cleveland, Dallas, Denver, Detroit, Honolulu, Houston, Indianapolis, Las Vegas, Los Angeles, Miami, Milwaukee, Minneapolis, New Orleans, New York, Onitsha, Philadelphia, Phoenix, Pittsburgh, St. Louis, Salt Lake City, San Antonio, San Diego, San Francisco, Seattle, Washington.

 On first mention, write out United States.
 On subsequent mentions, US is fine.
 The same rule applies to any other country or federation with a common abbreviation (European Union, EU; United Kingdom, UK).